raigu/x-road-client/README.md

 # Demo

-You can set up local X-Road test server in docker and check this library out.
+One way to check this library out is to set up local X-Road test server in docker and make a test request.

 Install library locally.